Breast Milk Storage Guidelines

 - Fresh breast milk should be cooled down in the fridge before adding to any other milk for freezing.
 Milk can be layered in this way, but should be kept in quantities that will be used for one feeding.

 “defrost breast milk”

 - Breast milk should be kept in the refrigerator while thawing.
 Milk can also be run under some warm water for a few minutes.

-- When heating breast milk, never bring the breast milk to boiling point as this will destroy its quality
+- When heating breast milk, never bring the breast milk to boiling point, as this will destroy its immune qualities.

 - After breast milk has been thawed, it should be used within a day and should never be refrozen.